Ingrid’s Space

 • Linguistic Relativity and the Tyranny of the Compiler

 The idea has been floating around in Linguistics for about a century, that language affects one’s thoughts.
 Known as linguistic relativity, aka the Sapir-Whorf hypothesis, this comes in two flavours: the strong version, where language determines and limits thought; and the weak version, where language only influences thought.1 For human languages, linguists largely agree that the strong version is false, and instead hold to the weak version.
-We can propose a mechanism to explain this starting from two premises: humans are capable of abstract thought in the absence of language, and are capable of modifying their languages.

 Read more…